 The truth is, its very rare that I need to referee my kids any longer or help them communicate with other people because now they know how to do this on their own.

-Now I pause, and wait to overhear things like this:
+Now I’ve learned the art of the pause, and wait to overhear things like this:

 - “It really hurts my feelings when you take my toys,”